humanloop/test/README.md

 - You are free to use any languages and libraries you want.

-- Given the indicated time-frame, we don't expect you to spend much time in this exercise on 'non-functional' aspects such as authentication, testing, performance , deployment or documentation.
+- Given the indicated time-frame, we don't expect you to spend much time in this exercise on 'non-functional' aspects such as authentication, testing, performance, deployment or documentation.
 We are most interested in what useful debugging functionality you are able to ship here and expect a prototypical solution - although we do care a lot about code quality and style!

+### For Full-Stack Engineers

-- Whilst We are hoping to see creativity and ML knowledge for the debugging approach, Its much more important that you deliver some small piece of functionality that works.
+- Whilst we are hoping to see creativity and ML knowledge for the debugging approach, it is far more important that you deliver some small piece of functionality that works.
 ML knowledge and creativity are a bonus.
 An example feature could be: providing a view of the data to the user where the model most confidently disagrees with the annotations provided - what might this uncover?